ONSdigital/rm-tools/social-test-setup/README.md

 ### Create the Survey (With Classifiers)
 Run `make create-survey`

-If successful a `SURVEY_ID` value should be printed, add it to the env for the next steps.
+This will create the OHS Survey with `COLLECTION_EXERCISE` as the comms and instrument classifiers If successful a `SURVEY_ID` value should be printed, add it to the env for the next steps.

-CLASSIFIERS:
-TODO

 ### Create the Collection Exercise
-Creating the collection exercise is done through the collex-loader tool so has it's own config file.
+Creating the collection exercise is done through the collex-loader tool.
-Set the config in `config/collection_exercise_config.json` to match the urls and auth used in your environment config, including the url, username and password.

 Run `make create-collection-exercise`

+This will generate the config file for the collex loader and run it, then get the ID's of the resources generated.
 If successful a `COLLECTION_EXERCISE_ID` and `ACTION_PLAN_ID` value should be printed, add it to the env for the next steps.

 ### Add the Collection Exercise Events
-Adding collection exercise events is done through the collex-loader tool so has it's own config file.
-Set the config in `config/events_config.json`:
-* Match the urls and auth used in your environment config, including the url, username and password
-* Replace `BASE_URL` sections with the collection exercise service url
-* Replace `COLLECTION_EXERCISE_ID` with the ID from the last step
+Make sure the `COLLECTION_EXERCISE_ID` is set in the environment

 Run `make create-collection-events`

-### Set the Case Type Default
-TODO
+This will generate the config file for the collex event loader and run it, then get the ID's of the resources generated.

 ### Load the Social Sample File
 Set `SAMPLE_PATH` to the path to the sample file to load.